 The archaeological and historical remains and ruins of these past cultural groups are, in historic preservation lingo, called cultural resources.
 The list of cultural resources in the Northern Region is extensive and varied: ancient Indian villages and rock art; travel routes and markers; military forts and battlefields; abandoned mines and mills; homesteads and ranches; logging trestles and splash dams; railroad grades and construction camps; Civilian Conservation Corps-built recreation sites; and forest ranger stations and lookouts.

 During the last century, Congress passed a variety of historic preservation laws to foster the identification, investigation, protection and use of cultural resources on federal lands.
 The Forest Service follows these federal laws and regulations, and its own manual policies and handbook direction, in the care and management of cultural resources.

 Cultural resources are managed by national forest and grassland Heritage Programs, which are staffed by archaeologists and historians.
-Currently (2011), some 20,000 cultural resources are on record in the Northern Region.
+As of 2011, some 20,000 cultural resources are on record in the Northern Region.
 This total includes individual sites, building complexes, archaeological districts, and historic landscapes.
 This undoubtedly is a small fraction of the cultural resources that exist on the 25 million acres of National Forest System land comprising the Northern Region.